 • SGD – SORA

-This transition will affect how they calculate overnight fees on their products – not including forex, futures contracts and zero commission stock CFDs.
+This transition will affect how brokers calculate overnight fees on their products – not including futures contracts and zero commission stock CFDs.
 Check with your broker when you’ll be charged according to the reference RFR benchmark, as well as the adjustment from ISDA.
 Please note that a material change to overnight holding costs is not expected as a result of these changes.

 Technical Stuff: IBOR and RFR